Rise of White Supremacy And Culture War

 Over 200 residents assembled at City Hall in a failed attempt to revoke Jason Kessler’s permit to rally on August 12th.
 However, NBC29 reported that the Charlottesville government “says its hands are tied and did try to find a legal way to stop the rally.”

-The statue’s removal has been postponed after judge on the Charlottesville Circuit Court deferred its removal by six months, giving white nationalists time to advocate for its preservation.
+The statue’s removal has been postponed after a judge on the Charlottesville Circuit Court deferred its removal by six months, giving white nationalists time to advocate for its preservation.
 The protests surprised many residents of Charlottesville, as over 80% of the constituents voted for Hillary Clinton in the 2016 elections.

 The rally featured few major incidents between white nationalists and anti-nationalist protesters, until a 20-year-old man suddenly drove into a crowd of protestors, killing a thirty-two-year-old woman and injuring nineteen others.